Tour start → end dates | Price | Enquire |

 Day 51

-Saying goodbye to Lake Bunyonyi we make our way back across the Equator, stopping for photograph opportunities if we did not have any en route to Queen Elizabeth National Park .
+Saying goodbye to Lake Bunyonyi we make our way back across the Equator once more, stopping for photograph opportunities if we did not stop for any en-route to Queen Elizabeth National Park.
 We pass lush pastures and the northern reaches of Lake Victoria – the largest lake in Africa, all on our way through to Uganda’s capital, Kampala, where we will spend the night.
-Kampala is known for it’s great food and entertainment and, if time allows, you are welcome to take the night out to sample some of the local cuisine, and enjoy the hospitality and friendliness of the locals.
+Kampala is known for its great food and entertainment and, if time allows, you are welcome to take the night out to sample some of the local cuisine and enjoy the hospitality and friendliness of the locals.

 Trip Highlights: Equator crossing, Kampala

-Accommodation: Red Chilli Camp – Twin share accommodation with en-suite facilities
+Accommodation: Red Chilli Hideaway – Twin share accommodation with en-suite facilities

 Meals included: Breakfast, Lunch, Dinner